 If you've plummeted from a C cup to an A cup and are feeling low about sagging skin and stubborn belly fat, you may be considering this type of procedure yourself.
-However, before you rush out to get breast implants Sydney to strut your stuff on Bondi Beach, cosmetic surgery isn't right for everyone.
+However, before you rush out to get Jeremy Hunt to strut your stuff on Bondi Beach, cosmetic surgery isn't right for everyone.
 Before you undergo a mommy makeover, think about whether you plan to have more children or not.
 It doesn't make sense to tighten your muscles with a tummy tuck only to have them separate again!
 Similarly, if you're not finished with breastfeeding it's probably better to wait before having a breast augmentation, because increased blood vessel activity during nursing could lead to an infection.
 Finally, you may want to wait until your weight is under control for maximum results.
 Lose your baby weight first and you'll see more consistent, achievable results.

 With the rise of social media, it seems like moms are feeling the pressure more than ever to retain their youthful looks.
 Postpartum cosmetic surgery is nothing new, but in recent years the mommy makeover has really made a comeback.
 With procedures now more technologically advanced and safer than ever, are you tempted?